Pitsea: History

-Further major development of Pitsea did not take place until the 1960s when the new town redevelopment of Basildon took shape.
+Further major development of Pitsea did not take place until the 1960s, when the new town redevelopment of Basildon took shape.
 Pitsea market was moved from its original location in Station Lane in 1969 to Howards Field, to make way for the construction of South Mayne.
 Pitsea was cut in half in the 1970s by the construction of the new A13 flyover (opened 1973), with Pitsea Mount separated from the rest of the town.
-In 1976 Pitsea's new town centre was opened along Northlands Pavement (previously Northlands Drive), with Sainsbury's being the anchor store along with a new office block called Pembroke House, and was quickly followed by the new Pitsea Swimming Pool (demolished 2013).
-In 1978 Tesco opened what was at the time the largest supermarket in Europe and would eventually become the first Tesco Extra store in 1997.
-Also in 1978 Pitsea Market moved for a second time, re-located behind the Railway Hotel and in front of the Sainsbury's Supermarket (the second market place became a car park).
+In 1976, Pitsea's new town centre was opened along Northlands Pavement (previously Northlands Drive), with Sainsbury's being the anchor store along with a new office block called Pembroke House; it was quickly followed by the new Pitsea swimming pool (demolished 2013).
+In 1978, Tesco opened what was at the time the largest supermarket in Europe and would eventually become the first Tesco Extra store in 1997.
+Also, in 1978, Pitsea Market moved for a second time; it relocated behind the Railway Hotel and in front of the Sainsbury's supermarket (the second market place became a car park).

-In 1981 the Pitsea Centre opened - a leisure centre and library opposite the former pool.
-A new Leisure centre at Eversley opened in 1987.
+In 1981, the Pitsea Centre opened - a leisure centre and library opposite the former pool.
+A new leisure centre at Eversley opened in 1987.
 1995 saw the opening of the Old Market Retail park on the second market place; part of this was destroyed by fire in 2006, to be rebuilt again in 2007.
 Sainsbury's supermarket moved outwards to Nethermayne, on the former sports ground of Carrera's cigarette factory.

 Landmarks

 The most prominent landmark is the tower of the 13th-century church of St. Michael, situated on Pitsea Mount.
 The dominant position of the building over the local area has seen the church used as a station for a mobile telephone aerial.
 The nave of the church was demolished in 1998, as it was being vandalised and had fallen into disrepair since its deconsecration in 1983.
 The only remaining part is the tower.

-Great Chalvedon Hall is a 16th-century home which Basildon council purchased in 1977.
+Great Chalvedon Hall is a 16th-century home which Basildon Council purchased in 1977.
 It is located in Tyefields and now operates as a pub.
 Pitsea Hall, now known as Cromwell Manor, is a 15th-century house next to Pitsea railway station.

 Governance

 From 1894 to 1934, the Pitsea parish formed part of the Billericay Rural District.
-In 1934 it became part of the Billericay Urban District and in 1937 the parish was abolished and absorbed into a larger parish of Billericay.
+In 1934, it became part of the Billericay Urban District and the parish was abolished on 1 January 1937 and absorbed into a larger parish of Billericay.
 The district, consisting only of the Billericay parish, was renamed Basildon Urban District in 1955.
 In 2010, the district became part of the Borough of Basildon.
 In terms of parliamentary representation, the area was included in the Basildon parliamentary constituency.
-Since the 2010 general election Pitsea is represented as part of the South Basildon and East Thurrock parliamentary constituency, the MP being Stephen Metcalfe of the Conservative Party.
+Since the 2010 general election, Pitsea is represented as part of the South Basildon and East Thurrock parliamentary constituency; the MP has been James McMurdock of Reform UK since the 2024 general election.